ryan-almeida/resumewebsite/README.md

 ## Project Overview and High Level Design

-The website will be built using the following architecture:
+The website will be built using the following architecture: <br>
 ![My Image](images/architecture.png)